Containing elephant’s foot

-Our pot recipe this month is designed for a sunbaked patio that needs a graceful focal point but not constant care.
+Our pot recipe this month is for Elephant’s Foot and is designed for a sunbaked patio that needs a graceful focal point but not constant care.
 You need to water it only when the soil is quite dry, although do remember that even the toughest plants, especially those contained in pots, will grow lush, sporting a deep-green, shiny foliage only if they are fed with a water soluble fertiliser once a month in summer.

-We chose a narrow, tall pot with a wide mouth and some mosaic detail the elephant’s
+- We chose a narrow, tall pot with a wide mouth and some mosaic detail

-Portulacaria afra – Apart from all its ‘green’ attributes, it is a great plant for containers as it remains handsome throughout the year, demanding very little attention and it is a good container mate when mixed with other succulents and hardy ornamental grasses.
+Portulacaria Afra ‘Spekboom’ or ‘Elephant’s Foot’ – Apart from all its ‘green’ attributes, Elephant’s Foot is a great plant for containers as it remains handsome throughout the year, demanding very little attention and it is a good container mate when mixed with other succulents and hardy ornamental grasses.
 The two specimens that we picked and planted together as a centrepiece for our pot were spoiled rotten by the nursery staff with ample water and fertiliser turning them into tall, well-branched, curvy numbers in fairly small nursery bags.
 Perfect accent plants at very good prices.